mongodb/mongo-c-driver/docs/source/sphinx/source/index.rst

 The driver is still considered alpha but is undergoing active development.
 Support for replica sets was just added in v0.3.1.
 The API was completely revamped in v0.4.
 Another backward-breaking change (support for `write_concern`) was added in v0.6.
+Default write acknowledgement with mongo_client and BCON (BSON C Object Notation) were added in v0.7.

 :doc:`tutorial`
     An overview of the driver's API.